Decathlon/wiki-page-creator-action/README.md

 ## Use Github action

-__*Please note that this action require your repo to already own at least one page in the wiki section: https://github.com/:yourOrganization/:yourRepository/wiki*__
+__*Please note that this action requires your repo to already own at least one page in the wiki section: https://github.com/:yourOrganization/:yourRepository/wiki*__

 ### Settings for v1.0.0+ release (deprecated)